cleanwaters/cleanwaters.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+### Deploying to gh-pages

+deploying takes some steps

+1 npm run deploy

+2 configure cname

+2.1 after deployment, checkout to gh-pages and create new file CNAME

+add WWW.CLEANWATERS.COM.AU to the file

+2.2 commit and push the gh-pages

+git add CNAME
+git commit -m "add CNAME"
+git push